 - Helping children to have a strong sense of self – self reflection activity, metacognition development

 - Wording in school – I matter and so do you, promoting equality for all

 - Sparkle on our school motto – promoting the idea that we are all good at something and we each have a valuable contribution to make

-- Extensive range of visits and visitors to expand horizons and enrich disadvantaged pupils lives, challenging stereotypes e.g. visit from Lee Whiteley – paralympic medaliast.
-Opening day ceremony visit from Sir Philip Craven President of the International Paralympic association – ex school pupil.
+- Extensive range of visits and visitors to expand horizons and enrich disadvantaged pupils lives, challenging stereotypes e.g. visit from Lee Whiteley – paralympic medalist.
+Opening day ceremony visit from Sir Philip Craven President of the International Paralympic association – ex-school pupil.

 - Link with a school in Bury with a different cultural mix.
 Together we have made a Union Jack Montage and have performed together at our “Collective Values in Voice” event.

 - Y5 curriculum; Britain in general and then Farnworth in particular; pride in our country, some of the achievements such as developing machinery and a range of changes in working conditions and rights of children in Victorian times.
 We also look at why WW2 began and how we defended ourselves and other countries against what we believed was wrong